Music around me.

 Steve is so good, immersed in music as you can hear,

-This is ten minutes of Steve describing his music journey so far.
+This is ten minutes of Steve describing his music journey so far, back a while.

 Come on, Steve!